Daylighting High Performance Schools and Buildings with Toplighting Strategies – 1 HSW credit

 New energy efficient glazing materials utilizing Aerogel are also part of the presentation.

 Wasco Products, Inc. is a Registered Provider with The American Institute of Architects Continuing Education Systems.
 Credit earned on completion of these programs will be reported to CES Records for AIA members.
-Certificates of Completion for non-AIA members are available on request.
+Certificates of Completion for non-AIA members are available upon request.

 These programs are registered with the AIA/CES for continuing professional education.
 As such, they do not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 Questions related to specific materials, methods, and services will be addressed at the conclusion of the presentations.